Water Testing Kits and Legionella Water Testing Kits

 Yes, you will receive a legionella test certificate, this is a part of our service package.
-Your certificate will be sent to you by email or post.
+Your certificate will be sent to you by email.

 We will also keep your legionella test results in our database for at least 10 years – if you need a copy just telephone/email us.

-We also send out reminders when your next legionella test is due, these are sent via post or email.
+We also send out reminders when your next legionella test is due, these are sent via email.